-But now, because of Multiple Sclerosis, my vision is messed up yet again only this time there’s nothing I can do to correct it.
+But now, because of multiple sclerosis, my vision is messed up yet again only this time there’s nothing I can do to correct it.
 I get these crazy moments when my eyes just don’t have it in them to focus.
 They will jump around, wobble about, see double of everything, and become weak and blurred.
 I also have lost color clarity in my right eye so everything is gray scale.
-It’s actually quite weird and hard to explain to someone who’s never experienced it before.
+It’s actually quite weird and hard to explain to someone who has never experienced it before.

-That’s one of the hardest things about living with a progressive form of MS; you slowly watch your body deteriorate.
-I can’t really see the change from day to day, but when I look back at how I was doing a month ago or a year ago compared to today, I find noticeable differences.
-And if I think too much on it, I can get really depressed about it.
+That’s one of the hardest things about living with a progressive form of MS. I see my body slowly deteriorating and there’s nothing I can do about it.
+I can’t actually see the changes from day to day, but when I compare how I was doing a year ago to how things are today, I find noticeable differences…and if I think about it too much, depression sets in and the tears flow.

-What I have to do is stay focused on the things I can do instead of what I can no longer do.
+What I have to do each day is stay focused on the things I can do instead of what I can no longer do.
 My can’t do list has grown much longer over the years, but my can do list surprisingly has grown too.
-I may not be able to walk more than 5 steps, see clearly, breathe without concerns, sleep through the night, or swallow consistently, but I can laugh at my shortcomings, make a mean fruit smoothie, hug walls and floors with style, create new words that really should to be added to the dictionary, and create more laundry than a five-year-old.
+I may not be able to walk more than 5 steps unaided, see clearly, breathe without concerns, sleep through the night, or swallow consistently, but I can laugh at my shortcomings, make a mean fruit smoothie, hug walls and floors with style, invent new words that really should to be added to the dictionary, and create more laundry than a five-year-old.

 Try your best to not lose focus on today by looking at the past and dwelling on all the things you used to be able to do.
 Regardless of your progression or where you are at in life today, your disability has not taken away your ability to live.
 Pause and think on that.